Your feedback is very important to us.

 Complaints outside the Council’s responsibility

-Certain types of complaint will not be dealt with through the Council’s complaints procedure because there are other processes more suitable for dealing with them, or because they are outside the Council’s control.
+Certain enquiries will not be dealt with through the Council’s complaints procedure because there are other processes more suitable for dealing with them, or because they are outside the Council’s control.
 These include:

 - The correct application of Council policy, or to matters for which there is a right of appeal (an appeal within the Council or to an independent tribunal)